- Follow already & not yet on WordPress.com

 - A New Day: Comfort in God's Character, Part 3

-- A New Day: Comfort in God’s Word, Part 3
+- A New Day: Three Reasons You Don't Need to Be Afraid, Part 3

 Preach the Gospel, die, and be forgotten.